-We also have a brand new trustee handbook to go alongside the new constitution.
+We have a new model constitution and a brand new trustee handbook to go alongside it that you can now use.
 Both have been developed with the Charity Commission for England and Wales specifically for Making Music members and will be a huge benefit in helping you to run your group.

 Why have we developed a new constitution?